tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/phpmyfaq/README.md

-# SEMI-AUTOMAED PHPMYFAQ INSTALLER WITH  MARIADB 10.1 (DOCKERIZED) FOR CENTOS7 / UBUNTU1604LTS
+# SEMI-AUTOMATED PHPMYFAQ INSTALLER WITH  MARIADB 10.1 (DOCKERIZED) FOR CENTOS7 / UBUNTU1604LTS

 This script will install latest docker-ce, download mariadb 10.1 image, configure a mariadb container, then install and configure PHPMYFAQ with Apache.
 The final installation step need to be performed by you using your browser, but all database and pre-installation steps will be automated by this script.